holepunchto/hypercore/README.md

 Append a block of data to the feed.

-Callback is called with `(err)` when all data has been written or an error occured.
+Callback is called with `(err)` when all data has been written or an error occurred.

 #### `feed.clear(start, [end], [callback])`